Disneyland Ticket Discounts

 aRes is offering a great deal where you get a FREE extra day on your 3-Day or 4-Day Disneyland Park Hopper Ticket:

-- Adult (10 years and older) 3-Day Disneyland Park Hopper Tickets with an extra day FREE (so you get 4-Day Park Hopper Tickets) are $265, which is $24 less than the gate price of an Adult 4-Day Park Hopper Ticket.
+- Adult (10 years and older) 3-Day Disneyland Park Hopper Tickets with an extra day FREE (so you get 4-Day Park Hopper Tickets) are $265, plus a $2 convenience fee, which is $22 less than the gate price of an Adult 4-Day Park Hopper Ticket.

-- Child (ages 3-9) 3-Day Disneyland Park Hopper Tickets with an extra day FREE (so you get 4-Day Park Hopper Tickets) are $254, which is $20 less than the gate price of a Child 4-Day Park Hopper Ticket.
+- Child (ages 3-9) 3-Day Disneyland Park Hopper Tickets with an extra day FREE (so you get 4-Day Park Hopper Tickets) are $254, plus a $2 convenience fee, which is $18 less than the gate price of a Child 4-Day Park Hopper Ticket.

-- Adult (10 years and older) 4-Day Disneyland Park Hopper Tickets with an extra day FREE (so you get 5-Day Park Hopper Tickets) are $289, which is $16 less than the gate price of an Adult 5-Day Park Hopper Ticket.
+- Adult (10 years and older) 4-Day Disneyland Park Hopper Tickets with an extra day FREE (so you get 5-Day Park Hopper Tickets) are $289, plus a $2 convenience fee, which is $14 less than the gate price of an Adult 5-Day Park Hopper Ticket.

-- Child (ages 3-9) 4-Day Disneyland Park Hopper Tickets with an extra day FREE (so you get 5-Day Park Hopper Tickets) are $274, which is $15 less than the gate price of a Child 5-Day Park Hopper Ticket.
+- Child (ages 3-9) 4-Day Disneyland Park Hopper Tickets with an extra day FREE (so you get 5-Day Park Hopper Tickets) are $274, plus a $2 convenience fee , which is $13 less than the gate price of a Child 5-Day Park Hopper Ticket.

 You will receive a printable voucher.
 The voucher can be exchanged for the actual tickets at the theme park ticket booths, or if you are staying at one of the three official Disneyland hotels, you can make the exchange at the front desk when checking in. aRes is a reliable authorized Disneyland ticket vendor and this is a perfectly safe way to buy tickets at a nice discount.